New client offer: try an online class for free!

 Join me for a LIVE Virtual Pilates Class (via Zoom) – all you need is a phone, tablet or laptop and some floor space.

-These classes are designed to help you relieve aches and pains and unwind.
-A great opportunity to just move if you’ve been sat at a desk all day.
+These classes are designed to help you relieve aches and pains – a great opportunity to move at the end of the day.

 There will be minimal weight bearing on wrists or knees – all exercises are low impact and can be adapted where necessary.